pcapexpress/pcapexpress.github.io/PCAP-EXPRESS-03.md

+---
+layout: default
+title: PCAP:03
+---

 # PCAPEXPRESS Wireshark Series
 ## Exercise 03: Big Fish In a Little Pond

----

 #### **Setting:**
 Indicators suggest a host within the network environment has been infected with malware.
 This analysis covers the investigation of the provided packet capture and associated alert logs.